decentralized-identity/didcomm.org/site/content/protocols/user-profile/1.0/readme.md

 ### Request Profile

 This message is used to request a profile.
 Recipient is expected to send their profile at its current state.
-This will trigger a new instance of this protocol, uysing Request Profile message's id as `pthid`.
+This will trigger a new instance of this protocol, using Request Profile message's id as `pthid`.

 DIDComm v1 example: